 An accurate understanding of my client’s goal is an excellent place to start when approaching a yearling sale.
-Knowing these allows me to identify certain horses in the catalogue, during my pre-inspection research, which I believe have the attributes to have a greater chance of success than others in achieving my client’s goal.
+Knowing these allows me to identify certain horses in the catalogue during my pre-inspection research, which I believe have the attributes for a greater chance of success than others in achieving my client’s goal.

 My pre-inspection research consists of analysing current data on;